"And take off

 In 2019, we made the monumental decision to leave teaching and fully immerse ourselves in our rural home community – with the hope of expanding our little farm beyond its “hobby” status.

 We officially incorporated as an LLC in January 2021, kicking off our rookie season selling plants and other wares from our farm at Pop-Ups in Pennsylvania and Maryland.
-Check out our event schedule on the main page to come see us in person!
+Check out our event schedule to come see us in person!